adrianvrj/abyss/legal/PRIVACY_POLICY.md

 - GDPR (General Data Protection Regulation) age requirements
 - Other international children's privacy laws

-Parents: If you have concerns about your child using Abyss, you can:
+Parents: Abyss is a safe, entertainment-only game with no gambling.
+However, you can:
-- Review the game with them
+- Review the game with your child
-- Disable the gambling mode (use Free to Play mode only)
+- Explain that this is entertainment, not real gambling
-- Monitor their device usage
+- Monitor their device usage as you would with any game

 ---

-## Entertainment Only
+## Entertainment Only - No Gambling

-**IMPORTANT:** Abyss is designed purely for entertainment purposes.
+**IMPORTANT:** Abyss is designed purely for entertainment purposes. **This is NOT a gambling application.**

+**What Abyss IS:**
+- ✅ A skill-based entertainment game
+- ✅ A pattern-matching slot machine simulator
+- ✅ A blockchain gaming experience
+- ✅ Completely free to play

+**What Abyss is NOT:**
-- ❌ No real money gambling
+- ❌ **NOT real money gambling** - No real money is ever involved
+- ❌ **NOT a casino** - This is a game, not gambling
+- ❌ **NOT betting or wagering** - No stakes, no payouts, no winnings
-- ❌ No in-app purchases
+- ❌ **NOT in-app purchases** - Nothing to buy
-- ❌ No virtual currency sales
+- ❌ **NOT virtual currency sales** - No currency to purchase
-- ❌ No connection to real-world casinos or gambling services
+- ❌ **NOT connected to any real-world casinos or gambling services**

-The "Gambling" mode refers to blockchain-based gameplay, not real money wagering.
+**About the "Gambling" Mode:**
+The name "Gambling" in our app refers to the **competitive game mode** where your score is recorded on the blockchain leaderboard.
+It is purely a naming convention for the competitive nature of the gameplay, similar to "competitive mode" in other games. **No money, cryptocurrency, or anything of value is ever wagered, won, or lost.** This is entertainment software only.

+**Legal Clarification:**
+This application does not constitute gambling under any jurisdiction's laws because:
+1. No money or anything of value is risked
+2. No prizes or payouts are awarded
+3. The blockchain wallet is used solely for gameplay state management
+4. All gameplay is for entertainment purposes only

 ---